betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 Heather M. Switzer is working as a computing summer intern at Lawrence Livermore National Laboratory.
 She graduated with her B.S. in Mathematics and Computer Science from Longwood University in 2018 and is currently a 2nd-year M.S./Ph.D. student in Computer Science with a specialization in Computational Science at the College of William & Mary.

 Elsa Gonsiorowski is an HPC I/O Specialist at Lawrence Livermore National Laboratory.
 She graduated with her Ph.D. in Computer Science in 2016 from Rensselaer Polytechnic Institute.
 Elsa works on a number of open source, system software tools to support HPC users as they manage files across an increasingly complex storage hierarchy.
 She has a passion for useful documentation and CMake.

+Mark C. Miller is a computer scientist at Lawrence Livermore National Laboratory supporting [VisIt](https:/visit.llnl.gov), [Silo](https://silo.llnl.gov) and other visualization and data infrastructure for LLNL simulation codes.

 <!---
 Publish: Yes